BigEgg17/Epoch-Antihack-Admin-Tools/antihack-dll source/README.txt

 I paid Maca134 to create this DLL in 2018.
-Please note that it has been modified in its currently compiled version to calculate the ban time in a manner which allows values other than permanent.

-I am still working on getting the source for the current compiled version from Movinggun
+This DLL does not currently support ban values other than -1 (other values are calculated incorrectly).